Motor sensory control | Balance

-An important fitness factor that is often ignored in the gym, is improving motor sensory control.
+An important fitness factor that is often ignored in training, is improving motor sensory control.

 This is a technical term used to describe your body’s ability to react to the three sensors it uses in maintaining balance.
 The body controls its position through the eyes, inner ear and muscle-nerve receptors called proprioceptors.
-As we age, our ability to balance decreases.
-This can be exacerbated by living a sedentary lifestyle where motor sensory control is not challenged on a regular basis.
-Good motor sensory control not only helps avoid injuries, but it also helps us perform better at sport (e.g. maintain balance whilst kicking a ball).
-Therefore, balance exercises are just as important to maintain overall physical fitness as any other exercises.
+Good motor sensory control not only helps avoid injuries and maintain our independence as we age, but it also helps us perform better at sport (e.g. maintain balance whilst kicking a ball).
+FitQuest measures this using a 15 second single leg balance on each leg.

 Many members join the gym to lose weight, improve their appearance or increase their strength.
 FitQuest can help members to measure how effectively they are increasing their upper body strength through the PRESS UP test, helping them track their progress towards their goals.

 The results are based on several parameters, including how many press ups the user can perform in 15 seconds and the effort made (work done) to make the press ups based on the user’s weight, applied force and speed.
 FitQuest also measures how long it takes the user to make each complete press up.
 This allows us to track how much the user slows down over the test period, so we can then calculate the user’s fatigue rate